 We know it’s immensely difficult for you to see your team impacted by violence, and that you want to do everything you can to extend compassion to those providing compassionate care every day.

-Curi Advisory Risk Consulting, powered by ERC Risk, is your partner for violence prevention assessments, program implementation, and ongoing educational support and advisement for your violence prevention efforts.
+Curi Advisory Risk Consulting, powered by ERC Risk, is your partner for conducting workplace hazard assessments, implementing a comprehensive prevention program, and delivering ongoing educational support and advisement for your workplace violence prevention efforts.
 Let us assist you in both keeping your team safe as well as meeting your regulatory requirements under CMS and the Joint Commission.
-Contact me directly at margaret.curtin@curi.com or visit our webpage to learn about all we offer: curi.com/advisory/risk-consulting.

 ASHRM Health Care Facility Workplace Violence Risk Assessment Toolkit